sphinx-doc/sphinx/doc/extdev/logging.rst

       **color**
         The color of logs.
-By default, error level logs are colored as ``"darkred"``, critical level ones is not colored, and warning level ones are colored as ``"red"``.
+By default, error level logs are colored as ``"darkred"``, critical level ones are not colored, and warning level ones are colored as ``"red"``.

    .. method:: SphinxLoggerAdapter.log(level, msg, *args, **kwargs)